 - A sexually transmitted infection (STI)

 Ectopic pregnancy is still uncommon, so don’t panic if any of these situations apply to you.
 Just stay in communication with your healthcare provider and let them know if you have any of the symptoms.

 Diagnosing Ectopic Pregnancy

 Your doctor or midwife will do some tests if he or she suspects that your pregnancy may be ectopic.
 Blood or urine hCG tests are typically used to get some preliminary information.
-In a normal pregnancy, hCG increases rapidly; if hCG levels do not rise at the expected level, your provider may suspect an ectopic pregnancy (3).
-The next and most definitive step would be an ultrasound used to determine where an embryo has implanted.
+In a normal pregnancy, hCG increases rapidly.
+But if hCG levels do not rise at the expected level, your provider may suspect an ectopic pregnancy (3).
+The next and most definitive step would be an ultrasound which can determine where an embryo has implanted.